jochenjonc/blog-component-state/README.md

 Important to notice here is that `shareReplay` is cold but multicast.
 This means it only subscribes to the source if at least one subscriber is present.
-This does not solve the problem of cold composition.
+This does not solve the problem of cold composition but is fine to share specific work or in this case a reference.

-As this kind of problem nearly only to component internal instances, it should not be part of the components state-management.
-Also, we never store references of class instances in the store as it takes away the whole idea of consistent, controlled state changes.
+Later on in this article we will remember this problem to provide a way to share work an instances.

 ## The Cold Composition Problem